Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    provided features for high availability and
    server side redundancy.

-   The first profile relating to workflow 1
+   The first profile fmp4 ingest relating to workflow 1
    advances over the smooth ingest procotol
    including lessons learned over the last
    ten years after the initial deployment of